Normal view

 Enabling lazy loading in WP Rocket

-For details, please see our guide on how to properly install and set up WP Rocket in WordPress.
+If you’d like help configuring these features, check out our full guide on how to properly install and set up WP Rocket in WordPress.

 Another way to boost your speed is by adding a CDN (Content Delivery Network).